SansGuidon/bookmarks/README.md

 * [Geoff Wozniak](http://woz.posthaven.com/what-orms-have-taught-me-just-learn-sql)  - (2014) What ORMs have taught me: just learn SQL
 * [Matt Butcher](https://dzone.com/articles/nosql-no-more) - (2014) NoSQL No More / NoSQL is not a silver bullet
 * [Vitaliy Mogilevskiy](http://www.dbatoolz.com/t/sqlplus-s-shell-scripting.html) - sqlplus -s Shell Scripting Techniques
+* [jOOQ Blog](https://blog.jooq.org/2017/01/12/a-probably-incomplete-comprehensive-guide-to-the-many-different-ways-to-join-tables-in-sql/) - (2017) A Probably Incomplete, Comprehensive Guide to the Many Different Ways to JOIN Tables in SQL
+* [jOOQ Blog](https://blog.jooq.org/2017/09/28/10-cool-sql-optimisations-that-do-not-depend-on-the-cost-model/) - (2017) 10 Cool SQL Optimisations That do not Depend on the Cost Model

 ## Debugging
 * [The Geek Stuff](http://www.thegeekstuff.com/2010/03/debug-c-program-using-gdb/) - How to Debug C Program using gdb in 6 Simple Steps